Gemini grows six hundred forty three percent without anyone noticing

-Google's artificial intelligence, Gemini, has registered a 643% growth in visits, reaching 2.761 billion.
-This increase is not due to a viral campaign or a revolutionary product, but to its silent integration into everyday services like the search engine, Gmail, and Android.
+Google's artificial intelligence, Gemini, has seen a 643% increase in visits, reaching 2.761 billion.
+This growth is not due to a viral campaign or a revolutionary product, but to its silent integration into everyday services like the search engine, Gmail, and Android.
 Users adopt it without deciding to, while Google expands its dominance in the AI sector.

 A vertical bar chart shows an explosive 643% growth, peaking at 2.761 billion, on a digital Google background.